The 3 Types Of 2-Stroke Oil For Dirt Bikes To Match Your Budget & Performance Needs

 Pennzoil Conventional 2-Cycle Oil

 These are derived from crude oil through a complex filtration and cleaning process that removes the various contaminants.
 Petroleum-based oils are generally cheaper in comparison to their synthetic counterparts.
-They are known to provide superior rust protection besides good all-around performance.
+They are known to provide superior rust protection besides good all-round performance.
 However, they’re not as clean-burning as synthetic and lack the film strength vital for withstanding high loads and temperatures. petroleum-based 2-stroke oils are primarily used for low-performance engines and constant RPM 2-cycle engines found on lawn tools, outboard boat engines, and other similar applications where performance isn’t significant.

 This should not have to be said, but DO NOT use conventional 2-stroke oil in your dirt bike!
 Unless you have nothing else, in that case, one time shouldn’t hurt.